Hired: 3 Tips to Book a Travel Nurse Job During COVID-19

 - Budget: Be sure your budget is ready for the unexpected.
 While we see some surgical jobs starting to return, there’s no guarantee.
 Are you financially prepared for an assignment cancellation?

 - Benefits: Familiarize yourself with our offerings.
-Will you want Low Census Protection™ to ensure a consistent paycheck despite call-offs?
 Have you thought about adding accident insurance?

 A Travel Nurse’s Tips on How to Bounce Back